sarocu/character-api/README.md

 # Character Creator API
-A simple python API for the Character Creator project.
-Currently in Flask for Azure testing
+A simple python API for the Character Creator project - a goofy little toy project for AWS and Azure research.
+It implements a DnD character creator.

 ## Local Usage
 This project is built using python 3.7 - set up an appropriate interpreter first.
 Then create a virtualenv and install dependencies, including this one: